teaxyz/chai/alembic/README.md

 ## Contributing

-To contirbute to the database schema:
+To contribute to the database schema:

 1. Make a change in the [models](../core/models/__init__.py) file
 2. Generate a new migration script: `alembic revision --autogenerate "Description"`